vatpac-technology/sops/docs/worldflight/Aerodromes/darwin.md

 Ensure the Queue function is used to actively to keep track of the order of requests.

+### A388 Parking
+There is only 1 stand suitable for A388 parking (refer to [YPDN Apron Chart](https://www.airservicesaustralia.com/aip/current/dap/PDNAP01-180_05SEP2024.pdf){target=new}).
+If this is occupied, A388 aircraft must be instructed to park off-apron on grass.

 ### Taxi Routes
 #### Grass Taxiing
 Due to the taxiway layout at YPDN, some aircraft may need to taxi via temporary grass taxiways, as shown below: